Table of Contents

 Back()

-Element at the back of the buffer - this[Size - 1].
+Returns the element at the back of the buffer without removing it.

 public T Back()